netxms/netxms-doc/admin/appendix.rst

     - Default notification channel for SMTP text formatted messages.
     - SMTP-Text
     - No
+  * - DowntimeLog.RetentionTime
+    - Retention time in days for the records in downtime log.
+All records older than specified will be deleted by housekeeping process.
+    - 90 days
+    - No
   * - EnableISCListener
     - Enable/disable Inter-Server Communications Listener.
     - false